wbhob/ionic2/README.md

 ### Ionic Version Roadmap

-- Ionic v1 will stay the `master` branch
-- Ionic v2 will be developed within the `2.0` branch
+- Ionic v2 is the `master` branch
-- Post Ionic v2 beta, v1 will move to the `1.x` branch
+- Ionic v1 is available in the `1.x` branch
-- Ionic v2 will become the `master` branch